-The Hiring Rituals, provides a comprehensive guide to a deliberate, human-centered approach to hiring—a process designed to uncover not just what candidates can do, but why they can do it and who they are as people.
+Hiring Rituals describe a comprehensive guide to a deliberate, human-centered approach to hiring—a process designed to uncover not just what candidates can do, but why they can do it and who they are as people.
 It captures rituals that guide every stage, from initial outreach to post-hire integration, ensuring consistency, depth, and alignment with the company’s mission.

 “Hire them not for what they know, but for why they know it.“ – CD